jacintoArias/exreport/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Followed the suggestions by email and added some importFroms in order to import some functions from other packages.
+* Followed the suggestions by email and removed the names of the data.frame used in a do.call function which was used as the args parameter.

 ## Test environments
 * MAC OS X 10, R 3.1.2